 Indigenous people attend a candlelit vigil in Dhaka, Bangladesh, on Aug.
 8, hours before International Day of the World's Indigenous Peoples.
 (Photo by Stephan Uttom/ucanews.com)

 As Bangladesh marked International Day of the World's Indigenous Peoples on Aug.
 9, rights activists and church officials said discrimination and persecution are leading to the migration of ethnic minorities.
-Indigenous groups observed the day with the theme "Indigenous Peoples: Migration and Movement" with seminars, rallies and cultural displays to highlight the plight of their communities.
-"Indigenous peoples are victims of abuses and discrimination from the state and the majority community, while state measures for the recognition and realization of rights of indigenous communities are absent," said Theophil Nokrek

-.
+"They are considered inferior to the majority group, often looked down upon and denied justice when faced with violence.
 Discrimination and persecution spark forced external and international migration of indigenous peoples.
-While many resort to migration, many live on the same land like outcasts after losing it to land grabbers
+While many resort to migration, many live on the same land like outcasts after losing it to land grabbers."